pointlander/liber/README.md

 ## Rotating systems

 [The Hunt For Zero Point](https://books.google.com/books?id=b97ahFqu_U4C&lpg=PP1&pg=PP1#v=onepage&q&f=false) goes into depth about rotating systems.
 [Eugene Podkletnov](https://en.wikipedia.org/wiki/Eugene_Podkletnov) built a gravity shielding system out of a rotating superconductor.
 With the [G&ouml;del solution](https://en.wikipedia.org/wiki/G%C3%B6del_metric) the universe rotates and allows for time travel.
 A rotating superconductor could be a simulation of a rotating universe.
 Time travel allows for free energy: go back into time and the steal the same electron.
 Does a simulation of time travel happen in a spinning superconductor?

+## Infinite information in finite space

+Per [Holographic principle](https://en.wikipedia.org/wiki/Holographic_principle) the amount of information contained in a volume is proportional to the surface area of the volume.
+If the volume is a [Menger sponge](https://en.wikipedia.org/wiki/Menger_sponge) then an infinite amount of information is stored in zero amount of space.